Diluting hair products is a great way to get more bang out of your buck when it comes to certain hair products.

 For the more expensive brands, this is a great money saver for you.

-2. Diluting Hair Products Reduces pH in Products
+2. Diluting Hair Products Lowers pH in Products

-The products that usually need to be diluted to bring down the pH levels include Castile soap, apple cider vinegar, and harsh shampoos.
+The products that usually can be diluted to bring down the pH levels include Castile soap, apple cider vinegar, and harsh shampoos.

 You can test the pH levels of your hair products with these pH test strips.